Is Bitcoin Superior To Gold?

 With bitcoin, network integrity can be cryptographically proven, representing a digital asset which has transcended physicality and operates within the cyber domain.
 It’s very possible to send millions of USD worth of bitcoin within seconds and only the sender and receiver are aware of the identities involved.
 Physical actors cannot exert control over the portability of this commodity, and therefore, ‘digital gold’ represents bitcoin accurately.

-The fact that bitcoin is instantly transferable across the globe with no need to identify the parties involved, is why it holds a tremendous advantage over precious metals.
+The fact that bitcoin is instantly transferable across the globe with the ability to be divided ad infinitum, is why it holds a tremendous advantage over precious metals.
 Bitcoin, and other developments in cryptocurrency, will challenge precious metals as history’s de-facto store of wealth.

 The blueprints for scaling the bitcoin are beginning to emerge and the Lightning Network may prove to be the...